lambdastack/lambdastack/docs/home/howto/MONITORING.md

 ### Importing dashboards via configuration manifest

-In order to pull a dashboard from official Grafana website during lscli execution, you have to provide dashboard_id, revision_id and datasource in your configuration manifest.
+In order to pull a dashboard from official Grafana website during lambdastack execution, you have to provide dashboard_id, revision_id and datasource in your configuration manifest.

 Example: